-Press VOICE briefly until the voice which icon appears on the display to use the voice command feature.
+Press VOICE briefly until the voice ("\frac{1}{2} icon appears on the display to use the voice command feature.
 You will hear a tone and LISTENING will appear in the radio display.
 Press and hold VOICE to exit voice command.

+Press to activate phone mode or answer a phone call.
+Press and hold to end call or exit phone mode.
 Press to scroll through various menus and selections.
 Press OK to confirm your selection.

-For further information on the SYNC system, refer to the SYNC supplement.
+For further information on the SYNC® system, refer to the SYNC® supplement.

-Navigation system/SYNC hands free control features (if equipped)
+Navigation system/SYNC® hands free control features (if equipped)

-Press VOICE briefly until the voice (1) icon appears on the Navigation display to use the voice command feature.
+Press VOICE briefly until the voice (\$\frac{1}{2}\$ icon appears on the Navigation display to use the voice command feature.